lammps/lammps/doc/src/Howto_couple.rst

 1. Define a new :doc:`fix <fix>` or :doc:`compute <compute>` command that calls the other code.
 In this scenario, LAMMPS is the driver code.
 During timestepping, the fix or compute is invoked, and can make library calls to the other code, which has been linked to LAMMPS as a library.
-This is the way the :ref:`VORONOI
-   <PKG-VORONOI>` package, which computes Voronoi tesselations using
-   the `Voro++ library <http://math.lbl.gov/voro++>`_, is interfaced to LAMMPS.
-See the :doc:`compute voronoi <compute_voronoi>` command for more details.
+This is the way the :ref:`VORONOI <PKG-VORONOI>` package, which computes Voronoi tesselations using the `Voro++ library <http://math.lbl.gov/voro++>`_, is interfaced to LAMMPS.
+See the :doc:`compute voronoi <compute_voronoi_atom>` command for more details.
 Also see the :doc:`Modify <Modify>` pages for information on how to add a new fix or compute to LAMMPS.

 .. spacer